YugabyteDB-Samples/openai-pgvector-lodging-service/README.md

 ![openai_lodging](https://github.com/YugabyteDB-Samples/openai-lodging-service/assets/1537233/97edce33-000d-4842-b7c7-f8a229862573)

 * *OpenAI Chat Mode*: In this mode, the Node.js backend leverages the OpenAI Chat Completion API and the GPT-4 model to generate lodging recommendations based on the user's input.
 * *Postgres Embeddings Mode*: Initially, the backend employs the OpenAI Embeddings API to generate an embedding from the user's input.
 Subsequently, the server utilizes the PostgreSQL pgvector extension to perform a vector search among the sample Airbnb properties stored in the database.
+You can use PostgreSQL or YugabyteDB.

 ## Prerequisites